Israel prosecutes between 500 and 700 Palestinian children in military courts each year.

 Israeli military courts have jurisdiction over any person older than 12 years.

 Children typically arrive to interrogation bound, blindfolded, frightened, and sleep deprived.

 Children often give confessions after verbal abuse, threats, physical and psychological violence that in some cases amounts to torture.

 Israeli military law provides no right to legal counsel during interrogation, and Israeli military court judges seldom exclude confessions obtained by coercion or torture.

 A child is considered any person under 18 years, according to international norms.

-Between January 1, 2016 and December 31, 2021, DCIP collected sworn affidavits from 681 child detainees, describing their arrest, interrogation, and detention experiences.
-Of these,
+Between January 1, 2016 and December 31, 2022, DCIP collected sworn affidavits from 766 child detainees detained by Israeli forces from the occupied West Bank and prosecuted in Israeli military courts describing their arrest, interrogation, and detention experiences.

 3 out of 4 Palestinian child detainees experience physical violence at the hands of Israeli forces.